What Giant Redwood Forest is Closest to San Francisco?

 Know before you go.
 Restrooms are located at the Mariposa Grove Welcome Plaza and areas within the grove.
 Drinking water is available only at the welcome plaza and arrival area, so plan accordingly.
 Check local road conditions since Highway 140 may be closed from November through April due to snow.

 Why go?
-Avenue of the Giants, a scenic highway that gives you a close-up experience with three giant Coastal Redwood trees without leaving your car (because you drive through them!).
+Avenue of the Giants, a scenic highway that gives you an up close experience with three giant Coastal Redwood trees without leaving your car (because you drive through them!).

 In the early 1900s, loggers came to what is now Humboldt Redwoods State Park to cut down ancient redwoods to make shingles.
 The Save the Redwoods League thought that was akin to “chopping up a grandfather clock for kindling” and ultimately preserved 53,000 acres, an area almost twice the size of San Francisco, of old-growth redwood forest.

-Other not-to-miss spectacles are the Dyerville Giant, a fallen, 362-foot redwood behemoth that you can inspect from head to two and the Travel Log, an RV-like vehicle carved from a redwood trunk and driven across the U.S. by conservationist, Charles Kellogg.
+Other not-to-miss spectacles are the Dyerville Giant, a fallen, 362-foot redwood behemoth that you can inspect from head to toe and the Travel Log, an RV-like vehicle carved from a redwood trunk and driven across the U.S. by conservationist Charles Kellogg.

 Know before you go.
 Pick up an auto tour guide at the Visitor Center which is crammed with fun, historical objects and tales.

 Why go?
-The Generals (Grand and Sherman) are reason enough but there is also America’s deepest canyon, deeper than the Grand Canyon.
+The Generals (Grand and Sherman) are reason enough to visit, but there is also America’s deepest canyon which is deeper than the Grand Canyon.

 This massive, million-acre-plus Sierra playground is two separate parks administered as one by the National Parks Service.
 Their redwoods are not only big, but they are old, too.
 Scientists estimate they are between 1,800 and 2,700 years old.